AvantiShri/gotpsi_sequentialcard/README.md

 ### Empty click entries

 It seems that, prior to March 23rd 2002, the server sometimes logs contain empty clicks without an associated card entry.
+These entries are logged in [this Colab notebook](https://colab.research.google.com/github/AvantiShri/gotpsi_sequentialcard/blob/1ddbc6/notebooks/GotPsi_SequentialCard.ipynb).
 Here is an example:

 ```
 chrisreed, 7, 4, Sat Feb  2 16:46:19 2002